Ralph Clark: Biography

 Clark was born in Edinburgh, Scotland, to Ann (née Man) and George Clark.
 He enlisted as a second lieutenant in the 27th Company of the Royal Marines on 25 August 1779, having previously been in the "Dutch service".
-Clark saw service in the American Revolutionary War, and at the end of his service returned to live in London, although he was assigned to the Portsmouth division of the marines.
+Clark saw service in the American War of Independence, and at the end of his service returned to live in London, although he was assigned to the Portsmouth division of the marines.
 Having transferred to the 6th Company in 1783, he married Betsy Alicia Trevan, of Efford, Devon, on 23 June 1784, with a son, Ralph Stuart Clark, born on 23 August 1785.
 In order to further his chances for promotion (and thus a higher salary), Clark volunteered to serve in the New South Wales Marine Corps, which accompanied the First Fleet, which was transporting convicts to a penal colony that was to be established in New South Wales.
 He was posted to the Friendship, which held mainly female convicts.

 Arriving with the fleet in January 1788, Clark filled a number of roles in the colony, from guarding convicts to occasionally serving on the Criminal Court, which he heavily disliked.
 When not on duty, he went fishing and shooting, collecting a number of specimens which he sent back to England.
 To supplement their meagre rations, officers were allowed to keep vegetable gardens, which were tended by convicts.
 Clark established one such garden on a small island in Port Jackson, which would subsequently be known as Clark Island.
 To provide some entertainment for the colony, Clark was asked by the governor, Arthur Phillip, to stage a play using convict actors, with The Recruiting Officer chosen as the play to be performed.
 He and the convicts' experiences were later the subject of a novel, The Playmaker, by Thomas Keneally, and a play, Our Country's Good, by Timberlake Wertenbaker.
 Clark was also quite friendly with local Aboriginal tribes (specifically the Eora), particularly compared to some of his companions.
 At one point, in February 1790, he was asked by the governor to "capture" two Aboriginal tribesmen who he had traded with earlier, but refused for fear their children would starve.